 Any coffee lover will know exactly what style of coffee they enjoy drinking the most.
 Perhaps your favorite tasting cup of coffee is not your favorite coffee to brew.
 There are many coffee lovers who prefer black coffee but enjoy creating visually stunning latte art on lattes, flat whites, and even cappuccinos.
+But, today we will really be testing your knowledge – Americano vs Cappuccino – do you really know the difference?

 Although you may know some of the differences between a cappuccino and an americano there are probably a bunch more you don’t, and you’ll kick yourself for not realizing.
 Let’s delve deeper into what an americano and cappuccino are, how they are made, and the differences between them.